AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 4

 I designed the homepage using HTML and CSS.
 I added a few hardcoded movie cards to test how they look on the screen.

+Day 5

+I created the movie.html page to show the full details of a selected movie.
+I also added some sample content for now.